fugufish/served/README.md

 ## Timeout
 Sets the request timeout in milliseconds.

+## Backend
+Configure the HTTP client backend.
+Supports either :http (default), which will use the HTTP client, or :patron, which will use Patron.
+Patron is suggested for use if high concurrency between requests is required.
+Also requires the machine to have libcurl.

 # Usage
 A service model can be created by declaring a class inheriting from ```Service::Resource::Base```.